higorhlg/AirCnC/README.md

 -A web page made with ReactJS, used by companies to put out word for available spots;

--And a cross platform mobile interface using React Native, used for renting available spots.
+-And a cross platform mobile interface made with React Native, used for renting available spots.